HomelikeBrick42/LanguageIdea/README.md

 # Language Idea

-This language is mostly similar to rust (currently) but with a few changes
+This language is mostly similar to rust (currently) but with alot of changes

 ## Reference types